-- Develop a plan for the continuity of leadership in the event of absence of key decision makers and executives. - 2.
+- 1. Develop a plan for the continuity of leadership in the event of absence of key decision makers and executives. - 2.
 Consider flexible work arrangements for employees, including working from home.
 Review employee management policies such as absenteeism, sick leave, overseas travel, workplace closure and recall of non-critical employees and their families from affected countries. - 3.
-Employers should routinely check the HSE, HSA and Gov.ie websites for the latest updates on the COVID-19 situation so that an informed decision can be made on whether to proceed with business travel plans. - 4.
-For employees whose work is performed in affected countries or regions, employers should ensure that employees are adequately protected or monitored in accordance with HSE guidelines. - 5.
-Employees presenting symptoms of COVID-19 shall Follow current health advice. - 6.
-All suspected and confirmed cases should be treated confidentially and sensitively. - 7.
-During self-isolation, consider flexible work arrangements, such as working from home. - 8.
-Employees returning to work following self-isolation should follow current health advice. - 9.
-Keep a log of staff attendance to facilitate contact tracing.
+Defer all non-essential travel.
+The centre management team should identify what is essential travel. - 4.
+Employers should routinely check the HSE, HSA and Gov.ie websites for the latest updates on the COVID-19 situation so that an informed decision can be made on whether to proceed with business travel plans. - 5.
+If business travel is unavoidable and alternative options such as teleconferencing and video-conferencing are not possible, employers should arrange for their employees to consult a doctor for travel health advice prior to travel. - 6.
+For employees whose work is performed in affected countries or regions, employers should ensure that employees are adequately protected or monitored in accordance with HSE guidelines. - 7.
+Requirement to report any foreign travel either on authorised leave or on personal time off to managers prior to returning to work - 8.
+Employees presenting symptoms of COVID-19 shall be instructed to self-isolate for 14 days and contact a GP for further health advice. - 9.
+All suspected and confirmed cases should be treated confidentially and sensitively. - 10.
+During self-isolation, consider flexible work arrangements, such as working from home. - 11.
+Employees returning to work following self-isolation require health clearance/should be monitored closely for 14 days, with the last 5 days fever free. - 12.
+Keep a log of contact/group work to facilitate contact tracing